From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Experiments and Results

 \subsubsection{Evaluation scores}

-We evaluate the impact of different model parameter choices on the quality of the predicted virtual staining by applying structural similarity index measure (SSIM, \citealt{wang2004}), mutual information (MI), and root-mean-square error (RMSE).
+We evaluate the impact of different model parameter choices on the quality of the predicted virtual staining by applying structural similarity index measure \prefixcite{SSIM}{wang2004}, mutual information (MI), and root-mean-square error (RMSE).
 For each metric, we report the mean over all test ROIs.
-To evaluate the ability to localize cell bodies, we compute F1 scores for instance segmentations of predicted and target cells using a contour proposal network (CPN, \citealt{upschulte2022, upschulte2023}).
-We only consider cells with a minimum in-plane size of \msmu{100} and require a minimum intersection over union (IoU) of 30\%.
-Smaller cells could not be reconstructed accurately and would introduce noise into the evaluation.
-For the cell detection model, we fine-tuned a pre-trained\footnote{ginoro\_CpnResNeXt101UNet-fbe875f1a3e5ce2c} CPN for cell body segmentation in cell-stained microscopy images using the \textit{celldetection}\footnote{\url{https://github.com/FZJ-INM1-BDA/celldetection}} Python package.
+To evaluate how well cell positions are preserved by different models, we compute F1 scores based on cell instance segmentations by a contour proposal network \mbox{\prefixcite{CPN}{upschulte2022, upschulte2023}}.
+Predicted cell instances are obtained from segmentations of the virtual staining and compared to target cell instances from the corresponding \crv images.
+For each ROI, predicted and target cells are matched by calculating their intersection over union (IoU), requiring a minimum IoU of 30\% for a match.
+Each target cell can be a match for at most one predicted cell.
+Matched instances are counted as true positives, unmatched predicted cells as false positives, and unmatched target cells as false negatives.
+F1 scores are then computed from aggregated counts across all ROIs.
+For the cell detection model, we fine-tuned a pre-trained CPN\footnote{ginoro\_CpnResNeXt101UNet-fbe875f1a3e5ce2c} for cell body segmentation in cell-stained microscopy images using the \textit{celldetection}\footnote{\url{https://github.com/FZJ-INM1-BDA/celldetection}} Python package.
 Fine-tuning was performed on a diverse mix of manually annotated images, as well as synthetic data.

 We restrict the computation of evaluation metrics to gray matter, where most of the neuronal cell bodies are located, excluding white matter and background pixels.
 In test ROIs showing cortical regions, we further exclude molecular layer I as it consists of only a few individual neurons and exhibits a nonlinear deformation due to tissue shrinkage, which could not be reliably corrected in the registration.
 For the ROI showing the hippocampus, we exclude the fascia dentata, as its granular layer consists of very densely packed neurons, which cannot reliably be distinguished and restrict the analysis to hippocampal CA1-CA4 regions.